-5.3 We have to be careful while monitoring the transactions of B category clients and

-5.4 Apart from this we need to exercise extra caution while monitoring the transactions of

-5.5 Any change in the risk profile of the client / mandate holder, has to be ascertained on regular basis by employee handling the client and reported to the higher management authority.
+- 5.3 We have to be careful while monitoring the transactions of B category clients and extremely careful in case of C category clients. - 5.4 Apart from this we need to exercise extra caution while monitoring the transactions of clients of special category as mentioned herein after. - 5.5 Any change in the risk profile of the client / mandate holder, has to be ascertained on regular basis by employee handling the client and reported to the higher management authority.